MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Experiments and Analysis

-\textbf{Implementation Details.} Our experiment is implemented using PyTorch 2.1, the latest transformers~\cite{wolf-etal-2020-transformers}, and the accelerate~\cite{accelerate} library on 4 $\times$ A100 GPUs.
-We utilize the official weights for all LLMs from Hugging Face~\cite{wolf2019huggingface} for evaluation, with sizes ranging from 2.7 billion to 70 billion parameters.
-For models exceeding 10 billion parameters, we use DeepSpeed\footnote{https://github.com/microsoft/DeepSpeed} for training.
-All models are trained on both MIMIC-IV-ECG and PTB-XL instruction datasets for 5 epochs with a learning rate of 2e-5 and a batch size of 64.
-We adopt a linear optimizer scheduler with a warm-up ratio of 0.03.
-The best performance of each model is determined by training on the training set, selecting from the validation set, and evaluating on the test set.
-More details about instruction tuning can be found in the appendix.
+We utilized PyTorch 2.1, transformers~\citep{wolf-etal-2020-transformers}, and accelerated on A100 GPUs with LLMs from Hugging Face~\citep{wolf2019huggingface} ranging from 2.7 to 70 billion parameters.
+For larger models, we used DeepSpeed\footnote{https://github.com/microsoft/DeepSpeed}.
+The training covered 5 epochs on MIMIC-IV-ECG and PTB-XL with a 2e-5 learning rate and 64 batch size, employing a linear optimizer with a 0.03 warm-up ratio.
+For text preprocessing, we initially remove all instances of the `nan' string and sentences that consist solely of numerical values.
+Subsequently, we discard any samples whose reports contain fewer than 5 tokens.
+For ECG encoder, we adopt random initialization.
+Additionally, the default number of generated prompts from GPT-4 is 256.